Introduction

 In heavy industries, unplanned downtime can cost companies millions.
 For example, in a cement factory, computer vision-led predictive maintenance analyzes data from a kiln's refractory lining.
 By monitoring temperature fluctuations and detecting abnormal wear patterns, AI can predict potential lining failures.
 This allows maintenance teams to schedule a preventative lining repair during a planned shutdown, minimizing unplanned downtime that could disrupt cement production and lead to significant financial losses.

-AI enables condition-based maintenance, where repairs are performed only when needed.
+AI in heavy industry enables condition-based maintenance, where repairs are performed only when needed.
 In a cement plant, for example, computer vision-driven systems can monitor the wear in kiln bearings and schedule maintenance at the optimal time, reducing labor and parts costs.

 Predictive maintenance not only prevents downtime but also extends the lifespan of machinery.
 By identifying minor issues early, heavy equipment such as grinding mills can continue operating at peak efficiency for longer periods, saving companies significant capital costs.
 For instance, in blast furnace operations, particle sizing technology increases coke and sinter sampling from once per shift to once per minute, enabling real-time detection of material issues and reducing wear on equipment.